 When it comes down to checking the Event Log, this can be done quite easily.
 Just click on File, then hit the option that says Open EventLog, and from there, you should see a new window appear.
 From this window, the user can choose from a list of options from where event longs can be viewed.

-Select the one you want, then hit the Open button, and then view the event logs at your pleasure.
+Select the one you want, then click the Open button, and view the event logs at your convenience.

 2] Save and open a session